yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 So I simply give a very fast look at the syntax.
 As it looked a lot like javascript and js is quite low.
 I decided to put it close to java.

+Also an important remark, javascript score very badly here while coffeescript (compiling to js) score "excellent".
+So if you intend to use a javascript framework but only with coffescript that should change substantially the score.
+As I don't believe it is the standard.
+Javascript oriented framework score very badly regarding expressiveness.

 <div id="toggle-expressiveness-table" class="button">Click here to show/hide the table for frameworks</div>